LucasAlegre/morl-baselines/README.md

 ## Acknowledgements
 <!-- start acknowledgements -->
 * Willem Röpke, for his implementation of Pareto Q-Learning (@wilrop)
+* Mathieu Reymond, for providing us with the original implementation of PCN.
 * Denis Steckelmacher and Conor F. Hayes, for providing us with the original implementation of EUPG.
 <!-- end acknowledgements -->